-JUMP Math’s ability to offer effective and relevant materials ultimately rests on how we design, implement, and evaluate our programs.
-You will find an outline of JUMP’s research goals and links to reports that detail a variety of experiences in implementing the JUMP program.
+JUMP Math’s ability to offer effective and relevant materials ultimately rests on how we design, implement, and evaluate our resources.
+You will find an outline of our research goals and links to reports that detail a variety of experiences in implementing our approach to mathematics instruction.

 National Book Fund Results Reveal Significant Student Gains for Fifth Year in a Row!

 The results from fall and spring assessments revealed significant gains for students participating in JUMP Math’s 2015-2016 National Book Fund for the fifth year in a row.
 A total of 208 students in grades 4 to 7 completed the math computation subtest of the WRAT-4 in the fall and spring of the 2015-2016 school year.

 - On average, math achievement of students grew at 2.5 times the rate of the WRAT-4 standardization sample

 JUMP Math’s National Book Fund program awards free JUMP Math resources to high-needs classrooms across Canada.
 The National Book Fund was made possible by the generous support of lead funder TD Bank Group.
 More about the National Book Fund here.

 Randomized Controlled Trial Finds JUMP Math Students' Knowledge Grew At Twice the Rate of Control Group

 A team from Toronto's Hospital for Sick Children, The Ontario Institute for Studies in Education and the University of Toronto conducted a randomized controlled study which followed 272 students randomly selected from 29 classrooms, in 18 schools, in a rural Canadian school board.
 Teachers (classes) were randomly selected to use either JUMP Math or the incumbent math program, and the teachers in each group received equivalent training in the respective programs.
 Researchers found that the math knowledge of children using JUMP Math grew twice as much as that of children using the incumbent program, one of Canada’s two best-selling math programs.